piyush2843/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is the online version of the famous game Simon Says
+This is the online version of the famous game Simon Says.